-China has made good progress in fulfilling most of the indicators under its NDC, laying a solid foundation for achieving its 2030 targets (this report reviews progress in 15 quantitative indicators in China's 2015 NDC).
+China has made good progress in fulfilling most of the indicators under its first NDC, laying a solid foundation for achieving its 2030 targets.
+This report reviews progress in 15 quantitative indicators in China's 2015 NDC.

-Six targets for 2020 have been fulfilled ahead of schedule, including: CO2 emissions per unit of GDP (carbon intensity) in 2018 dropped 45.8% from the 2005 level, and the target of reducing carbon intensity by up to 40% to 45% was fulfilled two years ahead of schedule.
-In 2018, China's photovoltaic solar (PV) installed capacity reached 174GW, exceeding the 2020 goal.
-Installed capacity of wind power is also likely to surpass the 2020 goal in 2019.
+Nine targets for 2020 have been fulfilled ahead of schedule, including: CO2 emissions per unit of GDP (carbon intensity) in 2019 dropped 48.1% from the 2005 level, and the target of reducing carbon intensity by up to 40% to 45% was fulfilled ahead of schedule.
+In 2019, China's photovoltaic solar (PV) installed capacity reached 204 million kilowatts, exceeding the 2020 goal.
+In addition, the installed capacity of wind power, the proportion of non-fossil energy in primary energy and the proportion of green buildings in new urban buildings in 2019 exceeded the 2020 goal.
 During the 13th Five-Year Plan period, the Transit Metropolis Demonstration Program has promoted public transit development, meaning that public transit will make up over 60% of transit in urban motorized travel in large and medium-sized cities by 2020.

-The work to meet five of the key indicators is also on track.
-The share of non-fossil fuel energy and natural gas in primary energy consumption, wind power installed capacity, the share of strategic emerging industries in GDP and the proportion of green buildings in new urban buildings have all met expectations.
+The work to meet two of the key indicators is also on track.
+The share of natural gas in primary energy consumption and the share of strategic emerging industries in GDP are in line with planning expectations.
 The 2017 and 2018 data on coal bed gas production and annual geothermal use, however, reveal a gap with the 2020 goals.

-Due to the lack of public statistics, progress in meeting the emission reduction target for two HFCs and the gap with the 2020 goals is hard to estimate.
+Due to a lack of public data, it is not possible to estimate progress in meeting the emission reduction target for two HFCs and the gap with the 2020 goals.